Current positionLecturer cum Post-Doctoral-Fellow

 - Co-organizer of various workshops and training programs in Free and Open Source Software.

-I am also an avid reader, and I love listening to technical and non-technical lectures from various sources (TED talks are my personal favorites).
+I am also an avid reader, and I love listening to technical and non-technical lectures from various sources (TED talks are my favorite).